TEN-framework/TEN-Agent/README.md

 ASTRA is an open-source platform designed for developing applications utilizing large language models.
 It merges the ideas of Backend-as-a-Service and LLM operations, allowing developers to swiftly create production-ready generative AI applications.
 Additionally, it empowers non-technical users to engage in defining and managing data operations for AI applications.

-With ASTRA, you can effortlessly create 🎉 real-time multi-modal AI applications with low latency 🎉
+With ASTRA, you can effortlessly create 🎉 real-time multi-modal AI applications with low latency. 🎉

 ## Quick Start